8ta4/say/DONTREADME.md

 `say` allows you to transcribe your speech into text quickly.
 You can use the transcription right away for your purposes, such as writing, editing, or sharing.

-`say` is not designed to provide real-time feedback.
+`say` isn't designed to provide real-time feedback.
 It aims to let you express your thoughts without interruption or distraction.

 To achieve fast transcription, `say` uses some existing APIs that offer low-latency transcription and topic segmentation. `say` doesn't need to create its own algorithms for these tasks.